Timothy Isaiah “Longhaired Jim” Courtright had not been on the payroll of the city police department long when he attempted to make his first arrest.

 Doctor Feild.
 Richard Alexander Feild would attend Bellevue Hospital Medical College in New York City and spend most of his medical career in Enid, Oklahoma:

-Richard Alexander Feild, who early on traded the six-gun for the scalpel, died in 1934.
+Richard Alexander Feild, who early on traded the Colt for the caduceus, died in 1934.

 Richard’s son, named “Julian” after Richard’s father, also was a physician: